ccswbs/UoGd7-Training/webman.md

 # Web Managers / Site Owners
 As a Web Manager / Site Owner, you have the responsibility of ensuring accessibility to the users of the website you manage.
 The University of Guelph has a goal for all websites to be Level AA Compliant in regards to [WCAG 2.0](https://www.w3.org/TR/WCAG20/) Normative Criteria.

-In order for you to be able to manege the other Content Creators/Editors, it is then necessary that you have a fundamental understanding of these criteria and how to ensure that you are within the guidelines.
+To manage the other Content Creators/Editors, it is necessary that you have a fundamental understanding of these criteria and to ensure you are within the guidelines.
 It is also important that you communicate and train your Content Creators/Editors on how to publish content in an ‘accessible way’.

 Ensuring that your Content Creators/Editors create accessible furthers your site’s accessibility rather than introducing new accessibility issues in which more time will need to be spent to fix these issues.
 A good place to start in regards to accessibility testing is tools that can assist you in getting a quick overview of issues.
 For large websites the effort most likely needs to be prioritized.